royzen01/MiniProject/README.md

   in the way of the main project.
 It allows one to make changes without disrupting the master branch and and thus avoiding conflict issues.</dd>

+  <dt>Commit</dt>
+  <dd>This command captures a snapshot of the current changes made to the project.
+This indicates that your
+  changes are working and you are ready to apply them to the project</dd>

+  <dd> <b> git commit -m ' ' </b> Lets you commit your currently staged files. the -m flag lets you set a
+  comment between the single quotes </dd>

 </dl>